 Greg shares one example of how he and Beth help students identify their core values.

 Envision the cross-section of a tree.
-Each part of the tree represents important attributes that the student is clarifying for themselves.
+Each part of the tree represents important attributes that the student clarifies for himself or herself.

 - Root System: Symbolizes values.